sustechwifi/CS307proj/README.md

 Use login `token` to check and store staff id.

-Both fore-end and back-end servers will check whether the request is valid.
+Both front-end and back-end servers will check whether the request is valid.

 ```java
 @PostMapping("/login")